You may have heard the term Telex Release several times in your day to day work especially in container shipping..

-Why would the shipper or exporter request a telex release :
+The shipper or exporter would request a telex release under below circumstances :

-- the consignee at destination is a counterpart office of the shipper – example – if say DHL Global Forwarding is the shipper shown on the bill of lading and they are shipping some cargo to their office overseas, as there is no negotiation involved, they dont require an original bill of lading at destination
+- the consignee at destination is a counterpart office of the shipper – example – if say DHL Global Forwarding is the shipper shown on the bill of lading and they are consigning some cargo to their office overseas, as there is no negotiation involved, they don’t require an original bill of lading at destination

 - the shipper did not process his documentation in time and the ship that is carrying his cargo has already reached or reaching the destination and the original bills will not reach the consignee in time for them to clear before the expiry of free days

 - some cases, an NVOCC operator might request for a telex release from the line so that they can issue their house bill of lading to their customer

 Many of the shippers/exporters that follow the principle of No.1 above use “Express Release” instead of a Telex Release..

 Yes there is a difference between Telex Release and Express Release..

 Technically a Telex Release can only be actioned when the bill of lading is issued as a Straight Bill of Lading and not as a Negotiable/Order Bill or Sea Waybill..